 For any aspiring leader, going through a crisis is a rite of passage.
 After all, it’s easy to be a good manager when everything is going well, but your ability as a leader is tested when there is a real crisis.

 Although crisis management may be near the top of a manager’s priority list, it is one of the most difficult areas to navigate.
 Thus, it is not surprising that crisis preparation for a company can cost between $60,000 and $500,000 (depending on the industry and location).
-By comparison, companies that are unprepared in a crisis can spend nearly millions of dollars on mitigation while simultaneously losing hundreds of millions in reputation and shareholder value.
+By comparison, companies that are unprepared in a crisis can spend nearly millions of dollars on best credit cards for rewards while simultaneously losing hundreds of millions in reputation and shareholder value.

 Meanwhile, a Spiceworks survey found that while 95% of organizations have a crisis recovery plan in place, 23% don’t end up testing that plan’s effectiveness.
 Among those who had not tested their plans, 61% said it was due to lack of time, while 53% said it was due to insufficient resources.